DETAILED ACTION

 Response to Arguments

-In response to applicant’s second argument, it is respectfully submitted Stodulka is not relied upon to teach the limitations of claim 18; therefore, applicant’s argument is moot.
+In response to applicant’s fourth argument, it is respectfully submitted Stodulka is not relied on to teach the limitations of claim 18, therefore applicant’s argument is moot, and the limitations of claim 18 have been addressed as discussed below.

 Claim Rejections - 35 USC § 102